Skip to main content

 Contract terms: month-to-month engagement with a 30 day notice clause.
 No annual contracts.
 No multi-year commitments.

-Ad spend separation: ad spend is billed directly to the contractor's payment card by Meta and Google.
-The agency does not touch the contractor's ad budget.
+Ad spend separation: the agency manages the contractor's ad budget, but the ad spend itself is billed directly to the contractor's payment card by Meta and Google.
 The contractor pays the agency a retainer; the ad platforms charge the contractor for the media.
-Full transparency, no markup on media.
+Full transparency throughout.

 Scope changes: scope can expand or contract mid-engagement with 30 day notice.
 Most contractors begin with one channel to validate the lead source, then expand into the second channel and layer on the AI Receptionist.